Bradbuythedip/fair/docs/cover_letter.md

 bwmengineer428@gmail.com
 https://github.com/Bradbuythedip

-Fair-Rite Products Corp.
-Wallkill, NY

-Dear Hiring Manager,
+Dear Fair-rite hiring team,

-I am writing to express my strong interest in the Custom Solutions Engineer position at Fair-Rite Products Corp.
-With over 10 years of experience in mechanical engineering, automation, and product development, combined with my recent work in high-power electronics at Nuvera Fuel Cells, I am excited about the opportunity to contribute to Fair-Rite's innovative ferrite solutions.
+I am writing to express my interest in the Custom Solutions Engineer position at Fair-Rite Products Corp.
+With over 10 years of experience in mechanical engineering, automation, and product development, combined with my recent work in high-power at Nuvera Fuel Cells, I am excited about the opportunity to contribute to Fair-Rite's innovative ferrite solutions.

-My experience aligns perfectly with the key requirements of this role:
+I believe my experience aligns well with the key requirements of this role:

 1. Technical Expertise:
    - Led research on insulation resistance and Dielectric Withstand Voltage at Nuvera Fuel Cells
-   - Extensive experience with CAD software and manufacturing processes
+   - Extensive experience with CAD software and manufacturing processes, CSWA CSWE certifications.
    - Strong background in process optimization and quality control

 2. Customer-Focused Solutions: